Preparing for the TSA is a large task, namely because of the number of skills you have to practice.

 It’s easy to see how these skills are essential to study a range of degree subjects such as Psychology, History and Economics and Geography.
 Therefore, the TSA is a chance for universities to assess how you tackle problems and how suitable you are for studying for the degree.
 It’s also a chance for you to showcase to the admissions tutors that you can think quickly, critically and logically!

-How do I practise for the TSA?
+How do I practice for the TSA?

 As with many of the aptitude tests, the TSA preparation requires students to spend much of their preparation time working through practice tests and exercises.
 Remember, the tests are designed to examine the way you think rather than covering a specific body of knowledge.